mohsen1/serviceworker-loader/README.md

 ## Hot Module Replacement

 Webpack's HMR did not designed for service workers, so need to disable HMR for them.
-You can do it with [`hmr-filter-webpack-plugin` plugin](https://github.com/TrigenSoftware/hmr-filter-webpack-plugin#usage).
+You can do it with [`hmr-filter-webpack-plugin`](https://github.com/TrigenSoftware/hmr-filter-webpack-plugin#usage).

 ## Using with TypeScript